 As you can probably guess by our name, Silicone Engineering is a silicone elastomer manufacturer.
 This is where our expertise lies and has done since we first opened in 1959.
 In this section we will go into more detail about elastomers and in particular – silicone.

 An elastomer is a polymer with viscoelasticity (having both viscosity and elasticity) and very weak inter-molecular forces, generally having low Young’s modulus and high failure strain compared with other materials.
 The term, which is derived from elastic polymer, is often used interchangeably with the term rubber.

-Each of the monomers which link to form the polymer is usually made of carbon, hydrogen, oxygen and/or silicon.
+Each of the monomers which link to form the silicone polymer is usually made of carbon, hydrogen, oxygen and/or silicon.
 Their primary uses are for seals, adhesives and molded flexible parts.

 What is Silicone?

 Silicone Elastomer, or to give it its scientific name – Polysiloxane, is an amazing material.
 It offers a unique combination of chemical and mechanical properties that organic elastomers cannot match.